Nevada business license: Types, costs, and how to apply

 Industry-specific licenses and permits

 Businesses in certain specialized industries require extra licenses and permits.
+For example:

-- Gaming and gambling – the Nevada Gaming Control Board issues and manages gaming licenses.
+- Gaming and gambling: The Nevada Gaming Control Board issues and manages gaming licenses.

 If you're unsure whether you need additional permits, check with local agencies to learn more.